Stonelaw High School: Admissions

 Stonelaw was awarded 'sports hub' status on 5 November 2013 by MSP Shona Robison Minister for Commonwealth Games and Sport.
 Outwith learning hours, the sports facilities are available for hire by the local community in partnership with South Lanarkshire Council, with several local clubs based there.

+Stonelaw High was rated "excellent" and highlighted as "sector leading" by Education Scotland inspectors in the school's recent inspection report in 2023.

 History

 Stonelaw Public School on Melrose Avenue was built in 1886.
 It became Rutherglen Academy in 1926.
 A separate institution, Gallowflat Public School (named after the mansion house which stood nearby from the 1760s to the 1910s) was based on Hamilton Road from 1909.

 Grammar school

 Prior to 1970, a selective secondary education system existed in Scotland that involved two grades of secondary schools: Senior Secondaries and Junior Secondaries.
 At the heart of this selective system was an exam called the 11-Plus taken by all children in the last year of primary school.
 Those who passed the 11-Plus went to one of the Senior Secondaries (six-year schools) while all others attended one of the Junior Secondaries (four-year schools).
 Senior Secondary pupils were expected to stay on at school until aged eighteen and proceed to some sort of tertiary education at university or college, whereas Junior Secondary pupils had to leave school aged fifteen for jobs and/or apprenticeships.
 Before 1972, fifteen was the minimum school leaving age in Scotland.
+The mid-19th century Macdonald School building in the heart of Rutherglen was used as an annex for the academy, which required the pupils to walk approximately 400 yards between the sites.